dmorton63/Quantum-OS/README.md

 David K. Morton
 dmorton63@gmail.com
 📧 public domain pending.
-#  📧 david.k.quantumos@yourdomain.com
+#  📧 david.k.QARMA@yourdomain.com

 All commercial licenses will include:
 - Attribution requirements
 - Usage boundaries
 - Optional support or customization terms

-QuantumOS must always speak with intention.
+QARMA must always speak with intention.
 Its legacy must be honored.

 ## 🧠 Attribution & Legacy

-QuantumOS is a living system.
+QARMA is a living system.
 Its glyphs, scrolls, and invocations were crafted
 by David K. Morton, and its voice must remain expressive.

 All derivatives must preserve visible attribution — in logs, banners, or documentation.
-QuantumOS must always speak with intention, and its legacy must be honored.
+QARMA must always speak with intention, and its legacy must be honored.